 - 1. Feed both the confined cat and the other household pets at the same time on either side of the door.
 You want them to associate one another's scents with plentiful resources and a pleasurable experience. - 2.
-Switch your different pets' bedding between the "sanctuary" and the other locations in the house, thus allowing all your pets to have "scent parties" and remain positively familiar with their animal mates. - 3.
-Depending if your cat's stress seems to be connected to the other pets in your home, you will need to gradually reintroduce your cat to visually interacting with their furry friends.
-You can start this by using lattice or a screen door over their "sanctuary" room door, allowing for visual interaction but not physical interaction.
+Switch your different pets' bedding between the 'safe room' and other locations in the house, thus allowing all your pets to have "scent parties" and remain positively familiar with their animal mates. - 3.
+If your cat's stress seems to be connected to the other pets in your home, you will need to gradually reintroduce your cat to visually interact with their furry friends.
+You can start this by using a lattice or a screen door over their 'safe room' door, allowing for visual interaction but not physical interaction.
 You can also use a crate for this.
 Try to keep the periods of visual interaction short initially and keep movement, etc. to a minimum.

-Your cat may object to the confinement at first but give it time; as long as they're still getting adequate affection and exercise, they will likely soon come to tolerate the new set up.
+Your cat may object to the confinement at first but give it time.
+If they're still getting adequate affection and exercise, they will likely soon come to tolerate the new setup.